alokg1019/rethink-plaintext-editing/readme.md

 Once complete, please email us a link to your forked repo with clean, tested code.
 We will use Chrome to run it.

 - Rethink Engineering

+---

+# Solution

+- To run `npm install && npm run dev`

+# Assumptions and Limitations

+- Not included any backend for this solution.
+Keeping the state temporarily in `localStorage` to preserve state across page refreshes.
+Assuming a service to be present, which keeps syncing the state from `localStorage` to backend server independently.
+- Not included any buttons to save the changes.
+Saving the changes on each key-stroke in the editor.
+User should not be concerned with saving if the goal is to create a web based editor running on cloud.
+- Limitations: 5-10 MB storage limitation on browser localStorage.
+- Not showing separate previews for `javascript` and `json` files.
+Just showing the editor with proper syntax highlighting.
+- UI is not responsive for mobile

+## Libraries Used

+- [monaco-react](https://github.com/suren-atoyan/monaco-react) used for the editor.
+- [react-markdown](https://github.com/remarkjs/react-markdown) used for markdown preview.